118 Autism Auditory Processing: Challenges & Solutions

 Who conducts an auditory processing evaluation?

 If you are concerned your child may have an auditory processing disorder, you should consult with an audiologist.
 Audiologists are professionals who specialize in hearing disorders, and will rule out hearing loss or other functional ear problems before diagnosing APD.
+You can also take our free Auditory Processing Disorder test.

 What are auditory sensitivities in autism?